-This map shows Unit 31's containment lines and exclusion zone (dotted line).
+This map shows Unit A and the 1,759foot exclusion zone.

 Details About the Smoke

 WILL THE SMOKE CONTAIN DANGEROUS SUBSTANCES?

 The Army, the U.S. Environmental Protection Agency, and the California Department of Toxic Substances Control have studied this issue carefully.
 The agencies have concluded that substances in smoke from these Fort Ord prescribed burns are not significantly different than smoke from a prescribed burn anywhere else with similar vegetation.
 Technical documents that summarize these studies are available at www.FortOrdCleanup.com.